-Total revenues increased by \$4.0 million from the prior year.
-The main drivers for this increase were state appropriation and property tax revenue.
-Federal grants also increase as a result of the HEERF funding.
+Total revenues increased slightly from the prior year.
+The main drivers for this increase were investments and property tax revenue offset by operating revenues.

-MCC revised the tuition and fee model for fiscal year 2022.
 The tuition revenue remained consistent; however, the scholarship allowance increase resulted in a decrease of net tuition revenue.

-Federal grants (including Federal Pell Grants), which comprise 32.2 percent of fiscal year 2022 total revenue, increased by \$2.1 million from prior year in relation to the continued availability of HEERF funding.
+Federal grants (including Federal Pell Grants), which comprise 14% of fiscal year 2024 total revenue, decreased by \$0.5 million from the prior year in relation to the ending of HEERF funding.